Barbara Jefford: Personal life and death

-In 1953, Jeffords married actor Terence Longdon; the marriage was dissolved in 1961.
+In 1953, Jefford married actor Terence Longdon; the marriage was dissolved in 1961.
 In 1967, she married actor John Turner.

-Jeffords died from oesophageal cancer at her home in Mousehole, Cornwall, on 12 September 2020.
+Jefford died from oesophageal cancer at her home in Mousehole, Cornwall, on 12 September 2020.

 Honours and awards

 In 1965, Jefford was awarded the Officer of Order of the British Empire for her service to the theatre, becoming the youngest civilian recipient of the award to that date.

 In 1977 she was also awarded the Jubilee Festival Medal.